 EL (RET) Community Interest Company (CRN: 12783367) sponsors the exempt charity, Russell Education Trust (RET).
 Russell Education Trust is a Multi Academy Trust.
 The sponsor does not provide any services to the Trust.

 Method of Recruitment and Appointment of Directors

 Directors serve for four years following which they are eligible for re-appointment.
-This time limit does not apply to the directors appointed by the Principal Sponsor.

 Directors are recruited so that the following areas of expertise, experience and responsibility are represented on the Board: